valentina-maggio/CV/README.md

 [Soft Skills](#-soft-skills) | [Tech Skills](#-tech-skills) | [Additional Skills](#-additional-skills) | [Education](#-education) | [Experience](#-work-experience) | [Interests](#-interests) | [Contact Details](#-contact-details)

 I'm a career switcher with 8 years of experience working in financial services.
-I trained as a full-stack software developer at [Makers Academy](https://makers.tech/)and I’m currently working in my first Software Developer role.
+I trained as a full-stack software developer at [Makers Academy](https://makers.tech/) and I’m currently working in my first Software Developer role.
 I'm highly motivated and driven by challenges.
 I like to contribute by bringing a positive attitude and curiosity.

 ---